 “S”tart a New Daily Activity

 Shake it up a bit.
 When students enter the classroom, have the lights off and share with them a story.
 Upon the story, they are to take out their journals and jot their thoughts for five minutes.
 This works well to get their blood pumping and the dendrites fluttering.
 Also, it is a great way to begin a lesson.
 They can refer to their writing or they can add to it with their shoulder partner.

 “P”lan Breaks Often

 Our brains need to have breaks to retain focus.
-It’s been said that lack of motivation can set in easily after 15-30 minutes of an activity depending on the age of the student.
+It’s been said that lack of motivation can set in easily after 15-30 minutes of activity depending on the age of the student.
 Therefore, a quick, “hand up stand up pair up” with a cooperative learning strategy can get the students focused and excited again.
-It only has to be a three to five minute session.
+It only has to be a three-to five-minute session.
 Including music or a fun question to ask your paired partner can make it fun as well.

 “R”efresh Your Walls